ID: POL-002374-P/165983

 Zygmunt Stankiewicz

 Zygmunt Stankiewicz was born in Bialystok in 1914 into an aristocratic family with Polish-Lithuanian roots.
 His father, Jan Stankiewicz of the Mogiła coat of arms, ran a horse farm and was a member of the Bialystok City Board.
-His mother was Franciszka of Cudowscy of the Leliwa coat of arms .
+His mother was Franciszka of Cudowscy of the Leliwa coat of arms.
 He had five brothers and four sisters.

 After primary school, he continued his education at the Teacher Training College, where, between 1930 and 1936, he studied sculpture and graphics under Józef Blicharski.
 He received his diploma in 1936.
 He then attended the School of Reserve Cadets in Grodno.

-During the years of internment (1941-1945), he became Professor Gisler's assistant at the Faculty of Architecture of the Zurich University of Technology (ETH Zurich) and taught architecture in the Polish camp.
+During the years of internment (1941-1945), he became Professor Gisler's assistant at the Faculty of Architecture at the Zurich University of Technology (ETH Zurich) and taught architecture in the Polish camp.
 He also created illustrations for the "Gniec Obozowy".
 Together with Jan Lewiński and Tadeusz Kaden-Fuss, he tried to escape from the camp so that he could join his fighting compatriots.
 The escape attempt ended in his detention and arrest for 4.5 months.

 also date from this period.
 After the war, in 1946, he took up the post of director of the Polish Museum in Rapperswil, but resigned after three years in protest at the changes to the institution imposed by the then Polish government.

-Shortly before resigning from his post, Stankiewicz married the Swiss Catherine von Ernst (29.05.1924-15.12.2016), daughter of a banking tycoon from a respectable Swiss family and heiress to the castle in Mura bei Bern .
+Shortly before resigning from his post, Stankiewicz married the Swiss Catherine von Ernst (29.05.1924-15.12.2016), daughter of a banking tycoon from a respectable Swiss family and heiress to the castle in Mura bei Bern (Stankiewicz married Catherine in 1947.
+They had four children: Lucja (b.1949), twins Antoni and Thomas (b.1951) and Anna (1962), who now owns the castle in Muri bei Bern).
 This was a time when Stankiewicz was able to focus on his artistic work.
 The sculptures made of stone come from this period: "Selflessness" ("Selbstlosigkeit", 1949), "Honesty" ("Ehrlichkeit", 1949), "Listen" ("Horchen", 1949), "Change" ("Änderung", 1949), and a bust of his wife.

 In the following years, 1949-1953 to be exact, Stankiewicz was employed as a worker in a lighting factory, where he pushed his designs for new industrial forms.
 He also proposed to set up a branch, which he could manage and use his creative potential.
 However, Staniewicz's ideas and initiative never received recognition.
 Finally, in 1954, the artist and his wife decided to set up their own lighting company, Licht und Form, which he ran continuously until 1990.
-As we read in the catalogue of the company's lamps, "Stankiewicz belongs to the circle of artists in William Morris's circle who do not regard designing everyday objects, that is, giving these objects perfection of form, as something beneath their dignity" .
+As we read in the catalogue of the company's lamps, "Stankiewicz belongs to the circle of artists in William Morris's circle who do not regard designing everyday objects, that is, giving these objects perfection of form, as something beneath their dignity".
 The company, which was initially based in his room, soon began to enjoy considerable success primarily in France and Germany.

 Stankiewicz's artistic activity

-The artist also created his own principle of proportion based on sine, cosine, tangent, which was more organic and harmonious than the 'golden ratio' .
-In his book 'Weg, Wandlung, Licht, Form' he wrote the following about his concept:
+The artist also created his own principle of proportion based on sine, cosine, tangent, which was more organic and harmonious than the 'golden ratio'.
+In his book Weg, Wandlung, Licht, Form, he wrote the following about his concept:

 "For me, my proportions are reminiscent of human communities that want to grow, to develop, to introduce a positive attitude, a state in which each member can no longer exist without the other.
 They are reminiscent of the structure of the family, in which there is room for young and old.
 In this community, a sense of responsibility can also grow and, as in a family, it is painful when someone is taken from it."
 Examples of such compositions include: "Family" ("Familie", 1964), "Unity" ("Einigkeit"), "Growth" ("Wachstum"), "Society" (Gesellschaft), "Development" (Entwicklung"), "Cain und Abel, 1964", "Fire of Freedom" ("Freiheitsfeuer", 1964), "Man and Woman" ("Mann und Frau", 1964).